 NOTE: Outer dome, level and sensor of SR20-D2 cannot be supplied as spare parts.
 In case of possible damage to the SR20-D2, after repair the instrument must be tested to verify performance within specification limits.
 This is required by ISO 9060.
-Testing involves verification of the directional response after dome, thermal sensor and level replacement and verification of the temperature response after thermal sensor replacement.
+Testing involves verification of the directional response after dome, printed circuit board or thermal sensor replacement and verification of the temperature response after thermal sensor or internal printed circuit board replacement.